 The name “Riedesel” appeared for the first time in the 1200s associated with a family of the knightly class in what is now the German state of Hesse.
 Several branches flourished through the high middle ages.
 Only a few Riedesels, however, had claim to the status of nobility by even the year 1600.

 The Riedesels of the world fall into three known groups:

-- The most prominent, though few in number, are the Riedesel zu Eisenbach, an ancient lineage of minor nobility.
+- The most prominent, though few in number, are the Riedesel zu Eisenbach, an ancient lineage of lower nobility.
 They received the title of “Barons” (Freiherren) in 1680.
 General F. A. Riedesel was a member of this lineage.
 No Riedesel in North America has any blood relation to this family.

 - The former counties (Grafschaften) of Wittgenstein in central Germany have been the home of the core population of commoner Riedesels since the 1500s and were the source of almost all Riedesels living in North America.
 Their genealogy since 1600 is well-documented.
 The 2000 U.S. Census counted 582 Riedesels in this country, virtually all of whom share these roots.
 There were 607 of us by 2010.
 A few families took the names of Rittase, Riddle or Radle.
 Almost all had roots in the villages of Wunderthausen (shown above) or Erndtebrück.